addania/coding/src/pages/Querying_data_from_project_files.md

 ```
 > Select some items for our query.
 For example <code>base</code> is the name of the file, <code>prettySize</code> is the size of the file, <code>relativeDirectory</code> is a folder in which file resides, etc

-> Lets use this data and print it to console:
+> Let's use this data and print it to console:
 ```
 import React from "react"
 import { graphql } from "gatsby"